Machimoodus State Park

 Machimoodus State Park offers about four miles of trails ranging from the heights of Mt.
-Tom (at a whopping 312 ft) to the lows of Salmon Cove.
+Tom (at a whopping 312 ft, but not that Mount Tom) to the lows of Salmon Cove.
 There are several areas around the ponds near the parking area that have picnic tables and secluded spots.
 To get it out of the way, no I haven’t heard the Moodus Noises yet, though I still hope to!

 There is a trail heading directly north from the parking lot that goes to Sunrise State Park.
 The trails for Machimoodus start surrounded by the small pond to the left of the parking lot.
 The most traveled trail is the wide gravel path heading down to the lower vista.
 The entire way is about 3/4 of a mile of easy walking that takes you directly to the overlook.
 The overlook is just a small slice in the trees to Salmon River Cove where the Moodus River joins the Salmon River.
 The river was high and wide on my recent hike here thanks to recent rains which made it feel like you were looking at a much mightier river.

 There are a couple offshoots from the Lower Vista Trail.
 Two that head east uphill to the Upper Vista Trail, both of which seem seldom used.
 And two that head west toward the river.
 One unblazed trail heads down halfway down the steep bank of the river and then precariously follows it downstream to the blazed river access trail.
 Along the way is a rope swing and a perfect jumping off spot into the river.
 If it had been warmer than 37° I might have considered it.